Are you curious about how to validate your content ideas with a content MVP?

 How to validate your content ideas with an MVP

-If you create videos, podcasts, blogs, or even smaller pieces of content such as social media posts, you’ll know how much time and energy it takes to produce
+If you're creating videos, podcasts, blogs, or even smaller pieces of content such as social media posts, you know how much time and energy it takes to produce high-quality content.

-But, unfortunately, even when you do this, you can’t always guarantee that it’ll be a success – content tumbleweed happens to the best of us!
+Unfortunately, even when you sink so much time and energy into your content, there’s no guarantee that it’ll be a success – content tumbleweed happens to the best of us!

-However, there is a way to create content that your audience does want to consume.
-You’ll know this because they’ve practically already signed off on it before you create it.
+However, there is a method to create content that your audience does want to consume.
+And you’ll have that guarantee because they’ve practically already signed off on the idea beforehand.

-This strategy is what I call using a ‘content MVP’.
+This strategy is what we at Content 10x call using a content MVP.

-It’s a sample of your bigger idea which tests the water with your audience and a strategy for how to validate your content ideas before you create.
+It’s a sample of your bigger idea which tests the water with your audience and validates your content ideas before you spend time creating it.

-If your audience like it, then you get the go-ahead to create the full piece of content, knowing it’ll get a good response when it goes live.
+It’s a win-win situation.
+If your audience likes it, then you get the go-ahead to create the full piece of content, knowing it’ll get a good response when it goes live.

 If they don’t, then there’s very little time wasted, as you won’t be slaving over something that won’t be well received.
 It also gives you the opportunity to go back to the drawing board to tweak the idea or come up with something new.

-Think about it like giving your audience a taste of the ice-cream before they buy the cone!
-There’s no point in you forcing rum and raisin on people if they just don’t like it – give them a taster of the flavors first, then let them tell you what they want.
+Think about it like giving your audience a taste of the ice cream before they buy the cone!
+There’s no point in forcing rum and raisin on people if they just don’t like it.
+Give them a taster of the flavors first, then let them tell you what they want.